 Lastly I had to darken up the sides of the log and add more cast shadows on the log from the Meerkat.

-At this point I decided I was done otherwise.
+At this point I decided I was done otherwise I’d never finish it.
 Below is a head/chest shot of my artwork and the reference photograph for you to compare.